pippolo84/performance-and-scalability-of-go-applications/06-memory-and-gc/INSTRUCTIONS.md

 To measure how many requests/sec this service is able to fulfill, you can use the [hey](https://github.com/rakyll/hey) tool

+You can install it with

+`go get -u github.com/rakyll/hey`

+then you can load our web service like this

-hey -m GET -c 50 -n 5000 "http://localhost:8080/search?user=1"
+`hey -m GET -c 50 -n 5000 "http://localhost:8080/search?user=1"`

-Use it to prove that your optimizations lead to an increase of requests per second fulfilled
+Use it to prove that your optimizations lead to an increase of requests per second!

 Inspired by: [William Kennedy - Garbage Collection in Go posts series](https://www.ardanlabs.com/blog/2018/12/garbage-collection-in-go-part1-semantics.html)